 ; Ballad Index

 Harry Cox sang Jack Tar on Shore to Peter Kennedy at home in Catfield, Norfolk, in October 1953.
-This recording was included in 1994 on the Saydisc anthology of traditional English Sea Songs and Shanties, and in 2000 on Cox's Rounder anthology What Will Become of England?.
-Another recording made by Ewan MacColl in 1955 was included in 2000 too on Cox's Topic anthology The Bonny Labouring Boy.
-Steve Roud commented in the Topic album's booklet:
+This recording was included in 1994 on the Saydisc anthology of traditional English Sea Songs and Shanties, and in 2000 on Cox’s Rounder anthology What Will Become of England?.
+Another recording made by Ewan MacColl in 1955 was included in 2000 too on Cox’s Topic anthology The Bonny Labouring Boy.
+Steve Roud noted on the Topic album:

 Not a commonly reported song—collected only once by Sharp (in London) and Vaughan Williams (Suffolk), but more recently in the repertoires of the other great Norfolk singers Walter Pardon and Sam Larner.
 Two versions are known from Canada, but no broadside printings have yet come to light, and it it thus difficult to date.
 The theme of the sailor only being welcome while his money lasts is not unusual though (see also The Green Bed) although in this case Jack appears to bear no grudge, after an understandable tantrum.

 Ewan MacColl sang Jack Tar in 1957 his and A.L.
 Lloyd’s Tradition Records album of songs of the sea, Blow Boys Blow.
 The album’s sleeve notes commented:

 Probably the commonest parable in sailor song is that of Jack in money and made a fuss of, while Jack without money is turned out of doors.
 The East Indiamen sailing out of London’s Blackwall Docks had Jack Tar as their favourite homiletic ballad.
 The song, still much sung, has never appeared in any English printed collection, though two Nova Scotian versions have been published.
 The present set comes from Harry Cox, of Catfield, Norfolk, a living storehouse of folk song.